HandyFriends/HandyFriends/README.md

 **Required Must-have Stories**

-* User logs in (or signs up) to access menu of various services they can get
+[In progress]* User logs in (or signs up) to access menu of various services they can get
-* App remembers the user for certain period of time (automatic logout only after certain period of time)
-* User creates a task: picks the service they need & give the required information (type of service, pictures, dates, max budget)
+* App remembers the user for certain period of time (automatic logout only after certain period of time) [In progress]* User creates a task: picks the service they need & give the required information (type of service, pictures, dates, max budget)
+[x]* User sees am Explore View with categories
 * User sees which contractors are available to help them & can choose one
 * Once a task is created, user can cancel and edit the task
-* Log of current and past tasks (split bar on top or a chronological list)
-* Settings (Accessibility, Payment Info, Notification, General, etc.)
+* Log of current and past tasks (split bar on top or a chronological list) [In progress]* Settings (Accessibility, Payment Info, Notification, General, etc.)

 **Optional Nice-to-have Stories**